 I always stop by grocery stores and markets in China when I can and I ask the vendors what these vegetables are called locally.
 The vendor displaying these vegetables in a small market in Beijing called them Chrysanthemum vegetables or jú huā cài (菊花菜), a very much appropriate name given that they do look a bit like a Chrysanthemum flower.

 You can see the bottom of the chrysanthemum vegetable here.
 Generally, the vegetable leaves are cut off close to the stem and the stem is discarded.
 The best part of the Tatsoi are the leaves which have a tender sweet flavor.

-Bing Cao or scientifically named mesembryanthemum crystallinum is an unusual vegetable we encountered in China.
-It may also be referred to as bing cai or in English as an “ice plant” or ice greens.
-We encountered in a local supermarket packaged and ready for purchase.
+Bing Cao, or mesembryanthemum crystallinum, is an unusual vegetable we encountered in China.
+It may also be referred to as bing cai, or in English as “ice plant” or ice greens.
+We encountered it in a local supermarket packaged and ready for purchase.

 We had these vegetables for the first time at a restaurant in Shanghai.
 The texture was crunchy, fresh and full of moisture, and they had a very mild flavor.
-When we asked locals at the restaurant, they said it was called bing cao 冰草––the translation is “ice grass” or “frozen grass.”
+When we asked locals at the restaurant, they said it was called bing cao 冰草––“ice grass” or “frozen grass.”

-The bing cao, sometimes also called bing cai were served raw in a salad with a sesame paste based dressing or plain as you see in the photo with vinegar or something that tasted like a thousand island dressing.
-They are hairy but glistening (almost like they’d been frozen).
+They were served raw in a salad with a sesame dressing, or plain as you see in the photo with vinegar and something that tasted like thousand island dressing.

 Let us know if you have any questions about the ingredients we listed here, and happy cooking!